BlockScope/blockscope/www-hakyll/static/p.md

 then.

 I've been disorientated debugging objects with nested state and shared state.
-Sure the scope of changes can be restricted among friends and among methods partitioned into public, private, protected and internal groups but that doesn't really help that much.
+Sure the scope of changes can be restricted among methods partitioned into public, private, protected and internal groups but that doesn't really help that much.

 I have reorientated towards first class functions, algebraic data types, persistent data structures and lazy evaluation.
 Development life is much